 Online Electrical Wire Size Calculator

 The electrical wire size calculator uses the following formula for cable size selection in the metric and British systems.
-The calculator first finds the current with I=P/V. Then it adds the extra 20% of the load for future extensions and it is recommended to set it “Yes”.
+The calculator first finds the current with I=P/V. Then it adds the extra 20% of the load for future extensions and it is recommended to set it to “Yes”.

 Once the current value is final, the online cable size calculator finds an optimal wire size based on the required specification of the current.
 The recommendation is only for standard copper wires.
 The wire size is recommended in metric (SI) and British systems.